 Go for Contrast: Two-Tone Leather and Punchy Piping

 One way to spruce up basic colors is with two-tone leather.
 Color blocking can be super modern or mid-century retro, depending on the colors you choose and the design of your home theater.
 Go subtle and mix dark grey with lighter grey on your theater seats, or go bold with a white leather vs. black leather contrast.
-You could even chose a home theater sectional sofa in one leather color, and mix it with movie-watching recliners in another leather color.
+You could even choose a home theater sectional sofa in one leather color, and mix it with movie-watching recliners in another leather color.
+With two-tone leather seating, you have endless options on how to customize your space and make your home theater uniquely you.

 Black and Brown Leather Theater Seats: Classics are Classics for a Reason

 Listen – we’re not down on black or brown leather seats; they’re classics.
 And there’s nothing wrong with going for a classic look when designing your home theater.
-Black leather seating has so many advantages, from its versatility to its luxury look to its great ability to hide the remnants of the red wine you spilled last week.
+Black leather seating has so many advantages, from its versatility to its luxury look to its great ability to hide the remnants of the red wine you spilled last week, there’s no question that black leather is a classic, and rightfully so.

 Brown leather seating is warm and inviting, so it’s a perfect color for furniture in man caves or basement home theaters.
-It’s also a versatile choice – you could go full-on cigar-jacket-library with it, or stick with a farmhouse/cottage-core vibe.
+Much like black leather seating, it’s also a versatile choice – you could go full-on cigar-jacket-library with it, or stick with a farmhouse/cottage-core vibe in terms of other home decor.

-And here’s the thing; just because the colors are classic doesn’t mean black or brown media room furniture is basic or boring.
-Choose customizations like contrast piping, diamond-stitching, underfoot lining, embroidery — Who says you can’t do a new spin on a classic?
-Black and brown leather don’t get enough credit nowadays.
+And here’s the thing: just because the colors are classic, doesn’t mean black or brown media room furniture is basic or boring.
+Choose customizations like contrast piping, diamond-stitching, underfoot lining, or embroidery to really make it yours. — Who says you can’t do a new spin on a classic?
+Black and brown leather don’t get enough credit nowadays, and by creating your own two-tone leather seating, you can easily incorporate those colors into more modern home decor.

 Does Monochromatic Media Room Design Count as Color?

 Here’s the thing, too.
 Monochromatic palettes don’t have to be neutrals.
 Red leather theater seats are only going to be enhanced by red paint, cherry wood flooring, dark red curtains – you get it.
+Monochromatic décor palettes can sound limiting at first, but sticking with a certain color and all the shades and hues in between can actually be a fun way to design and lead to interesting interior spaces, so go on and try something different with your leather home theater seating and other media room furniture.
 Monochromatic also doesn’t mean monotonal, so you can still do two tone leather seats or that contrasting piping we talked about, with combinations like dark brown and khaki, or dark grey and light grey.

 And don’t get us started on the design dynamics of texture.
 The fact that you can customize the type of upholstery on your home theater’s seating just exponentially increases the unique designs you can achieve with just shades of one color and a few contrasting textures.
 Choose fabrics for your home theater seating, like microfiber or velour.
 Or, in your choice of leather, maybe you like the softer look of Nubuck leather against the chrome details of your light fixtures and theatre seat details, as opposed to full-grain leather.